And in its place he has two wooden pegs:

 "Well was it walkin' across the sea

-That wore your legs to the knees away?"
+Wore your two fine legs from the knees away?"

 An iconic trait of seamen of all kinds, be they pirates, sailors or fishermen, is to have a wood (might also be metal, bone or some other material) stump in place of one of their missing legs, which they probably lost to a shark, whale, crocodile or other aquatic hazard somewhere.
 Expect those characters to be badass (as would be expected of any character that lives a dangerous life at the sea), often of the retired variant.